chatwoot/docs/docs/self-hosted/configuration/features/integrations/telegram-channel-setup.md

 ---
 sidebar_label: "Telegram App"
-title: "Telegram App Setup in Local"
+title: "Telegram App Setup on your local machine"
 ---

-If you are trying to work with the telegram integration in your local installation please follow the steps.
+Please follow the steps if you are trying to work with the Telegram integration on your local machine.

-- Start an ngork at port `3000` or which ever port you will be running Chatwoot installation on
+- Start a Ngrok server listening at port `3000` or whichever port you will be running Chatwoot installation.
-- Update the .env variable FRONTEND_URL in chatwoot with the `https` version of the ngrok url
+- Update the .env variable FRONTEND_URL in chatwoot with the `https` version of the Ngrok URL.
-- Start the Chatwoot server and create a new telegram channel with the token obtained from telegram botfather
+- Start the Chatwoot server and create a new telegram channel with the token obtained from telegram botfather.

-While creating the channel, Chatwoot should have registered a webhook callback url in telegram for your Bot.
+While creating the channel, Chatwoot should have registered a webhook callback url in Telegram for your Bot.
 You can verify whether this url registration was done successfully by calling the API.

 ```
 GET https://api.telegram.org/bot{my_bot_token}/getWebhookInfo
 ```

-If the webhook is registered correctly with telegram, your ngork should be receiving events for new telegram messages and there should be new conversations created in chatwoot
+If the webhook is registered correctly with Telegram, your Ngork server should receive events for new Telegram messages, and new conversations will be created in Chatwoot.